jtclarkjr/manga-app/README.md

 ## Note

-* For dev yarn/npm on root folder at cd <foldername> and yarn/npm start to run scripts on local
+* For dev yarn/npm on root folder at cd /folder and yarn/npm start to run scripts on local
-* For env using Electron for native module and Jest for testing with babel and webpack configs
+* Env using Electron for native module and travis for testing with babel and webpack configs

-        Jest: Test build
+        Travis: npm test

 * Can find cache for downloads and saved titles on local here (Mac OS):